-- The demo Metadata Adapter is implemented as follows: - No authentication is performed, so the LS_user parameter can be blank; - No custom group ids are available.
-Any set of items can be requested by specifying the space-separated list of item names (to fit them into HTTP commands, the spaces will be represented through '+' characters); - No custom schema ids are available.
+- > The demo Metadata Adapter is implemented as follows: - No authentication is performed, so the LS\user parameter can be blank; - No custom ids for Item Groups are available.
+Any set of items can be requested by specifying the space-separated list of item names (to fit them into HTTP commands, the spaces will be represented through '+' characters); - No custom field schema names are available.
 Any set of fields can be requested by specifying the space-separated list of field names (to fit them into HTTP commands, the spaces will be represented through '+' characters).